awsdocs/ec2-image-builder-user-guide/doc_source/pipeline-details.md

 ## List image pipelines \(AWS CLI\)<a name="cli-list-image-pipelines"></a>

-The following example shows how to use the imagebuilder list\-image\-pipelines command in the AWS CLI to list all of your image pipelines\.
+The following example shows how to use the list\-image\-pipelines command in the AWS CLI to list all of your image pipelines\.

 ```
 aws imagebuilder list-image-pipelines